BUMETCS673/seprojects-cs673olf24team6/README.md

 pip should be installed with the Python downloaded from https://www.python.org/.

+**Python Flask**

+Using the Python version installed along with pip, please follow the instructions at the link: https://flask.palletsprojects.com/en/3.0.x/installation/.

 **SQLite**

 sqlite3 is part of the Python library when Python was downloaded and installed.